isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/entropy-methods/entropy-methods.typ

     If $H(X, Y) = H(X) + H(Y)$, then $X$ and $Y$ are independent.
 ]<crl:joint-entropy-maximised-only-if-independent>
 #proofhints[
-    Go through the proof of subadditivity and check when equality holds.
+    Go through the proof of @prop:subadditivity and check when equality holds.
 ]
 #proof[
     We go through the proof of subadditivity and check when equality holds.
 Suppose that $X$ is uniform on $A$.
 Then $